Most common 'green living' myths

 Another thing we can do is have an energy audit, then act on recommendations to save money and energy usage.
 Some energy companies do this as a free service for their customers.
 According to the Home Performance with Energy Star program, improving energy efficiency can produce a utility bill savings of 20 percent or more.

-Myth no. 3: Green cleaning products are substandard and too costly.
+Green living myth no. 3: Green cleaning products are substandard and too costly.

 The rule of supply and demand has kicked in and what was once very costly and hard to find has become reasonable and even competitively priced.
 Plus, the ingredients that are used in green cleaners are just as effective.